-Upon discovering the event, AAFMAA moved quickly to investigate and respond to the incident, assess the security of AAFMAA systems, and notify potentially affected individuals.
-AAFMAA provided notice of the incident to the Federal Bureau of Investigation ("FBI").
-AAFMAA is also working to implement additional safeguards and training to its employees.
-AAFMAA is providing access to credit monitoring services for twenty-four (24) months, through Experian, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, AAA moved quickly to investigate and respond, assess the security of AAA systems, and notify potentially affected individuals.
+AAA is also working to implement additional safeguards.
+AAA is providing access to credit monitoring services for twelve (12) months, through Experian, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+AAA is also providing contact information for a dedicated call center for potentially affected individuals to contact with questions or concerns regarding this incident.

-Additionally, AAFMAA is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-AAFMAA is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, AAA is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+AAA is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+AAA also reported this incident to federal law enforcement and other state regulators.